-In the range of industrial CNC plasma cutters, there are certain other variables to take into consideration as well when cutting stainless steel; a range of processes (including cutting currents and gas combinations) will vary the cut edge results and cut speeds you can achieve.
+In the range of industrial CNC plasma cutters, there are certainly other variables to take into consideration as well when cutting stainless steel; a range of processes (including output currents and gas combinations) will impact the cut edge results and cut speeds you can achieve.

-For example, using nitrogen will give you a faster cut, but can also result in top edge rounding, and using an oxidising plasma gas (such as air or CO2) will produce surface oxides on the face of a cut that will need to be removed with a grinder before welding.
+For example, using nitrogen will give you a faster cut, but can also result in top edge rounding, and using an oxidizing plasma gas (such as air or O2) will produce surface oxides on the face of a cut that will need to be removed with a grinder before welding.
 These secondary operations take additional time, which you may want to avoid.

-Using non-oxidising plasma such as argon-hydrogen (H35) makes the cutting process slower, but produces bright chrome-like edges that need little or no preparation before welding.
+Using non-oxidizing plasma such as argon-hydrogen (H35) makes the cutting process slower but produces bright chrome-like edges that need little or no preparation before welding.
 Using gasses that contain some hydrogen (such as F5) will also result in sharper cut edges.